Accelerated Prox-Level Methods for Unknown Piecewise-Smooth Optimization I: Convex Optimization: Introduction

 Specifically, we consider the problem of minimizing a nonsmooth convex function $f(x)$ over a convex set $X$:

-Under the assumption that the objective $f$ satisfies the quadratic growth (QG) condition (see Definition~\ref{def:QG}), we investigate the oracle complexity of first-order methods for finding an $\epsilon$-optimal solution, defined as the theoretical number of (sub)-gradient evaluations required to reach a point $x$ such that $f(x) - \fstar \leq \epsilon$.
+Under the assumption that the objective $f$ satisfies the quadratic-growth (QG) condition (see Definition~\ref{def:QG}), we investigate the oracle complexity of first-order methods for finding an $\vep$-optimal solution, measured by the number of (sub)gradient evaluations required to reach a point $x$ such that $f(x) - \fstar \leq \vep$.
 We focus on \textit{unknown} piecewise smooth (PWS) functions: the domain $X$ admits a finite partition into regions on each of which the function is smooth, but the partition is not known a priori (Definition~\ref{def:piecewise_smooth}).
-Such functions arise, for example, in quadratic Model Predictive Control (MPC)~\cite{kouvaritakis2016model} and two-stage stochastic linear programming (SLP)~\cite{dantzig1955linear}, where those regions are determined by the active constraints and the optimal dual solution in the second-stage problem, respectively, and hence are not available a priori.
+Such functions arise, for example, in quadratic Model Predictive Control (MPC)~\cite{kouvaritakis2016model} and two-stage stochastic linear programming (SLP)~\cite{dantzig1955linear}, where the regions are determined by the active constraints and the optimal dual solution in the second-stage problem, respectively, and hence are not available a priori.
 They also arise in ReLU networks~\cite{nair2010rectified}, where regions are determined by the composition of activation functions.
 As network depth increases, these pieces become more difficult to characterize a priori.

-The challenge is to design algorithms that automatically exploit this $\pws$ structure to surpass the performance of generic nonsmooth methods~\cite{drusvyatskiy2018error,drusvyatskiy2019efficiency} to match the performance of smooth optimization.
+The challenge is to design algorithms that automatically exploit this $\pws$ structure to surpass the performance of generic nonsmooth methods~\cite{drusvyatskiy2018error,drusvyatskiy2019efficiency} and, ideally, to match the performance of smooth optimization.
 While existing work has predominantly addressed the special case where the objective is a maximum of smooth components~\cite{carmon2021thinking,nesterov2005smooth}, the general setting of unknown PWS structure remains largely unexplored.
-In particular, three major gaps remain in the current literature: the lack of optimal global convergence guarantees, sensitivity to unavailable problem-specific parameters, and the lack of efficient, accurate, and verifiable certificate generation.
+In particular, three major gaps remain in the current literature: the lack of accelerated global convergence guarantees, sensitivity to unavailable problem-specific parameters, and the lack of efficient, accurate, and verifiable certificate generation.